 In an age where interior trends come and go at the drop of a hat, an aesthetic style which prioritizes slow living and craftsmanship might well be the revolution we never knew we needed.
 Enter the revival of kinfolk, a back-to-basics lifestyle movement which predates hygge and jungalow chic in emphasizing simplicity and authenticity as the order of the day.

 In design terms, the style looks aesthetically similar to Scandi minimalism and earthy bohemianism.
 Think neutral hues, artisan crafts and plants – lots of plants – and you’re halfway there.
 Read on for our detailed shopping guide that will transform your abode into a kinfolk home in no time.

 While you’re shopping around for the perfect kinfolk look, don’t forget that many brands use promotional offers.
-Make sure you don’t miss any by using Coupons Monk
+Make sure you don’t miss any by using voucher websites like Coupons Monk

 and be a smart shopper every time.

 As the kinfolk movement is all about artisan crafts and raw materials, it’s only right to kick start this shopping guide with a ceramics pick.

 The Naervaer Ceramic Vase by Norm Architects is part of a handmade collection of pottery created in close collaboration with Danish ceramicist Maj-Brit Würtz and renowned chef Yves Le Lay.
 Fill your vase with ferns and wildflowers to get that rustic back-to-nature look on lock.

 Perch your bloom-filled ceramic vase atop an elegantly slender spindled plant stand.